KrisBorre/Seq2SeqSharp/README.md

 The tags in the embedding could be in source or target vocabulary.
 They can be recursive and all relative tags' embeddings will be added to the input.
 For example: \<TAG1\> Token1 \<TAG2\> Token2 \</TAG2\> \</TAG1\>.
 For "Token2", both TAG1's embeddings and TAG2's embeddings will be applied to its input embedding.
 However, for "Token1", only TAG1's embedding will be added to its input embedding.

 # Build Your Layers
 Benefit from automatic differentiation, tensor based compute graph and other features, you can easily build your customized layers by a few code.
-The only thing you need to implment is forward part, and the framework will automatically build the corresponding backward part for you, and make the network could run on multi-GPUs or CPUs.
+The only thing you need to implement is forward part, and the framework will automatically build the corresponding backward part for you, and make the network could run on multi-GPUs or CPUs.
 Here is an example about **scaled multi-heads attention** component which is the core part in **Transformer** model.
 ```c#
         /// <summary>